sakoki/Genomic-Lab/Assignment_2_Sasagawa.Koki-master/lab2_notebook.md

 |B0213.15b|775|0|70%|
 |B0213.14 |755|0|71%|

 If the protein has a low e-value, you know the alignment score was significant.
 We then observed the % identity to see how much similarity our candidate protein has in relation with our aligned protein.
-An additional evaluation was preformed by visually obsering the amino acid alignment.
-This is to validate the % identity and check that alignment matches were spreadout over the entire amnio acid sequence.
+An additional evaluation was preformed by visually observing the amino acid alignment.
+This is to validate the % identity and check that alignment matches were spread-out over the entire amnio acid sequence.

 BLOSSUM 80
 BLOSSUM 62
 BLOSSUM 45

-we would want to use BLOSSUM 80 for comparing very closely related sequeces as we want matches to score high and mismatches to be heavily penalized.
+we would want to use BLOSSUM 80 for comparing very closely related sequences as we want matches to score high and mismatches to be heavily penalized.
 When comparing distant proteins together we don't want to use BLOSSUM 80 as mismatches would be penalized too heavily the scores we get would be scewed to be negative.
 Instead, we would want to use BLOSSUM 45 so that we can get a better result on seeing which proteins are closely related.
 For example, BLOSSUM 80 will be useful for comparing related sequences, as BLOSSUM 45 would be more better suited for comparing distant proteins.